lingochamp/FileDownloader/README.md

 | unBindServiceIfIdle(void) | If there is no active task in the `:filedownloader` progress currently , then unbind & stop `:filedownloader` process
 | isServiceConnected(void) | Whether started and connected to the `:filedownloader` progress(ps: Please refer to [Tasks Manager demo](https://github.com/lingochamp/FileDownloader/blob/master/demo/src/main/java/com/liulishuo/filedownloader/demo/TasksManagerDemoActivity.java))
 | getStatus(downloadId) | Get download status by the downloadId(ps: Please refer to [Tasks Manager demo](https://github.com/lingochamp/FileDownloader/blob/master/demo/src/main/java/com/liulishuo/filedownloader/demo/TasksManagerDemoActivity.java))
+| setGlobalPost2UIInterval(intervalMillisecond:int) | For Avoid Missing Screen Frames.
+Each intervalMillisecond post 1 message to ui thread at most. if the value is less than 0, each callback will always post a message to ui thread immediately, may will cause missing screen frames and produce great pressure on the ui thread Looper.
+Default: 10ms
+| setGlobalHandleSubPackageSize(packageSize:int) | For Avoid Missing Screen Frames. {packageSize}: The number of FileDownloadListener's callback contained in each message. value completely dependent on the intervalMillisecond of setGlobalPost2UIInterval, describe will handle up to {packageSize} callbacks on the each message posted to ui thread.
+Default: 5
+| enableAvoidDropFrame(void) | Avoid missing screen frames, but this leads to all callbacks of FileDownloadListener do not be invoked at once when it has already achieved.
+| disableAvoidDropFrame(void) | Disable avoid missing screen frames, let all callbacks of FileDownloadListener be invoked at once when it achieve.
+| isEnabledAvoidDropFrame(void) | Has already enabled Avoid Missing Screen Frames.
+Default: true

 #### `FileDownloadTask`